nathan-lioe/nathan-lioe/README.md

 Experience
 ---
+- Director of Logistics - INIT FIU  (January 2024 – Present)
+  *   Collaborated with a team of **30 students** to empower underserved communities to launch careers in technology.
+  *   Managed and tracked inventory, updating records and coordinating with the team ensuring equipment availability.
+  *   Handled the transportation, coordination and the setup of any new equipment that the organization received.
+  *   Collaborated with the team to strategically plan and secure classroom reservations for workshops and events.

 - FIU KFCIS - Student Teaching Assistant  (August 2024 – December 2024)
   *   Evaluated and graded coding assignments and projects, delivering feedback to enhance understanding of